timkahlke/BASTA/README.md

 ```

 # Last Common Ancestor algorithm
-BASTA supports two algorithms: all and majority
+BASTA supports taxonomic estimation based on a percentage of best hits using the -p flag.

-## All
+## 100% = all
-If this method is used BASTA reads a given number of best hits for each query sequence and returns the LCA of all sequences (unknown taxonomic levels in database hits are ignored).
+If set to 100% (default) BASTA reads a given number of best hits for each query sequence and returns the LCA of all sequences.

-Additionally, if the *lazy* option is used, the user defined minimum number *n* of hits that is needed to estimate taxonomies will be discarded for sequences with a total hit number <n.
-Set values for e-value, identity, alignment length etc still apply.

-## Majority
-In this case BASTA determines the LCA based on the LCA of the majority of given best hits.
-Example: if maximum best hit number is set to 5 and 3 best hits are Bacteria and 2 best hits are Archaea, BASTA returns Bacteria as LCA.
+## 51 - 99% = majority classification
+If set to a value between 51 and 99 BASTA returns the taxonomy that is shared by at least the given percentage of hits.
+This gives the user the potential to build a majority taxonomy instead of including all best hits in the BASTA result.

 # Additional scripts